aoyun2/pkplat_embed/README.md

 Touch: click/tap the right-hand screen (bottom DS screen).

+Mobile Support is implemented with touch buttons at the bottom of the page.

 ## Saves

 - Save files are stored in browser storage and restored on reload.